|

 What happens when I go to a lawyer?

 At the first meeting you and the lawyer will discuss how you would like to distribute your estate.
-Come prepared to name your executor(s) and guardian(s) and provide any specific instructions.
+To help you prepare for your first meeting, review and complete PLEIS-NB’s Checklist for Making a Will.
 Afterwards, the lawyer will draft the will and arrange for you to go through it in detail before a final version is prepared for signing.
 If you are uncertain about any part of the will, ask the lawyer to explain it so you know whether the will does what you want.
 When you are satisfied that it does what you want, it can be formally signed and witnessed.
 Your lawyer will advise you on the proper way of doing this.
-The lawyer and office staff usually act as witnesses.
+The lawyer and/or the lawyer’s office staff usually act as witnesses.

 What does it cost to have a lawyer make my will?